-The measure of a university is more than the size of its student body, its faculty, its campus, or its longevity.
-Barry University has emerged as a truly special institution of higher education.
+The measure of a special university is more than the size of its student body, its faculty, its campus, or its longevity.
+Although Barry University is relatively small and young, it is emerging as a truly special institution of higher education.